crowdgames/cartoscope/docs/cairns.md

 In this project we will allow players to take breaks by seeing messages and leave messages behind themselves.

-The primary code for this is within ../public/script/task.ts and ../public/templates/tasks/taskTemplate.html
+The primary code for this is within ../public/script/task.ts and ../public/templates/tasks/taskTemplate.html.
+Ostensibly this code should be abstracted out to its own file, but I'm not sure how to do that.

 The 4 projects used to test cairns are at: